Join us in the BashirWatch Campaign to end impunity!

-BashirWatch was developed over several months of consultation among a core group of organizations that came together to analyze gaps in advocacy, develop a coherent strategy, and build a campaign that will create sustained action for Bashir’s arrest.
+BashirWatch was developed over several months of consultation among a core group of organizations-the IJP, Aegis Trust, the Coalition for the ICC, Physicians for Human Rights, United to End Genocide, and other NGOs dedicated to international justice-that came together to analyze gaps in advocacy, develop a coherent strategy, and build a campaign that will create sustained action for Bashir’s arrest.
 The core group recognizes the need to complement ongoing efforts and capitalize on the momentum to attract global attention towards concrete steps.
 The overall objective is to ensure that impunity is no longer an option, that justice prevails, and that the freedom and privileges of President Bashir and others are revoked until they answer for their alleged crimes.
 This will be done by using the BashirWatch website as a central point for sharing news of Bashir’s potential travels and for coordinating protest letters and events to pressure those countries that would consider welcoming Bashir and the other wanted Sudanese officials without arresting him.

 President Bashir stands accused of the world’s most heinous crimes—genocide, war crimes, and crimes against humanity—for his part in killing about 300,000 men, women, and children in Darfur and forcing millions more to leave their homes with no place to go.
 The Darfur genocide perpetuated by Bashir and his regime was the same crime of genocide that we, as the international community, said would never happen again.
 It sparked unprecedented attention from celebrities, politicians, students, lawyers, and others, who came together to speak out and demand that the violence end, that the criminals see their day in court, and that justice be done for the millions of victims.